 Bună seara, good evening!
 It’s hard to believe that I have been living the dream in Bucharest, Romania for over a month.
 Working as a lady in tech is keeping me busy, but not enough to miss palinka on my palate!
 Getting back to business, have my expat first impressions met my expectations?
 Have I been pleasantly surprised or shockingly disappointed?
 Have I met any vampires along the way?

-I hate to break it to all the True Blood fans, but Romania isn’t solely for a spooky experiences.
-What you will discover is a coffee obsessed, forward thinking metropolis with a rich history and bright future.
+I hate to break it to all the True Blood fans, but Romania isn’t solely for spooky experiences.
+What you will discover is a coffee obsessed, forward-thinking metropolis with a rich history and bright future.
 As far as surprises go, here are a few things that changed my expat first impressions.